 Many students have a bike to cycle to lectures and supervisions, but many don't find it necessary.
 If you're at a central college, you're unlikely to have to go anywhere for university that's further than a 15 minute walk.
 Wait and see if you need a bike when you get here, and consider getting a second hand one!
-There's always hire bikes around as well if you want to use one to see the sights around Cambridge or you can pick one up from the bike market at the Cambridge SU freshers' fair.
+There's always hire bikes around as well if you want to use one to see the sights around Cambridge.